 Types of Generators

 Generators are equipment that converts a type of mechanical energy into electrical energy.
-It is like a car engine, but rather than thrusting the wheels to roll and go forward, a generator creates electric current to provide power to home appliances.
+It is like a car engine, but rather than thrusting the wheels to roll and go forward, a generator creates an electric current to provide power to home appliances.
 As car engines are powered by fuel to produce mechanical energy, so are generators.

 Diesel-powered generators are tougher and have greater fuel efficiency.
 Then again, they can have trouble starting during very cold weather conditions since diesel sleeps when it is cold.
-Propane may function better during the cold season, but they must have an effective starting method.
+Propane may function better during the cold season, but it must have an effective starting method.
 Avoid pull-start engines, except if it is needed for exercise.

-- Check and service the spark plug system.
+Check and service the spark plug system.
 The gap between services depends on the length of time the generator is in use or stored.
 If it is not in use, have it serviced once a year.

-- Run the generator once in a while to ensure that it is in good operating order.
+Run the generator once in a while to ensure that it is in good operating order.